2020 was a year that saw massive changes for businesses all over the world.

 All of which are vital for keeping employee morale up and setting the standard for company-wide communications.

 This is why skills like video editing, presentation, and familiarity with video capture software will all be vital in the days to come.

 Navigating the intricacies of labor law can be tricky for even the most experienced HR professional.
 From issues with salary disputes to wrongful termination, HR professionals need to be well-versed or at least have a knowledge of labor law.

 Unfortunately, this may not often be the case and this opens up a whole list of potential liabilities for an organization.

-This is why legal literacy is one area in which HR professionals must focus on in 2021.
-Educating HR representatives on their legal obligations and labor compliance requirements is an excellent investment that pays off on the long-term.
+This is why legal literacy is one area in which HR professionals must focus in 2021.
+Educating HR representatives on their legal obligations and labor compliance requirements is an excellent investment that pays off in the long term.